liboyang0112/TRExFitter/README.md

 ## Output Directories Structure
 For each TRExFit object, a directory is created, with the same name as the Fit Name.
-Inside this direcotry, at every step, some outputs are created, following the structure described above
+Inside this directory, at every step, some outputs are created, following the structure described above:

 | Folder | Content |
 | ------ | ------- |